jojoling/ameba_bw16_autoflash/README.md

 # Auto program feature in Arduino Ameba platform.

-Here is pathed for auto program flash without push BUN and reset buttons.
+Here is patched for auto program flash without push BUN and reset buttons.

 # Install ameba
 You can reference below link to get started: http://www.amebaiot.com/ameba-arduino-getting-started/